0xB4DC0FF33/ShittyMod/README.md

 To craft the shitty block, you're gonna need some clay and dirt, place it like this in a crafting table :

 clay dirt

 dirt clay

-and ... done ... you have now two magnificent shitty blocks... your mom must be proud
+and ... done !
+You have now two magnificent shitty blocks !
+Your mom must be proud of you !

 ## Modpack use